 Examines issues of social structure and social stratification.
 Explores various social institutions (family, economy, education, health, religion and politics) and inequalities of race, class, gender and age as well as various theoretical perspectives.
-Meets the social science requirement for the AAOT degree.
-Also offered as a telecourse.
-Recommended: Placement in RD-115 & placement in WR-121.
+Note: Certain sections of SOC-205 are offered as a telecourse.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SOC-206 Institutions and Social Change 4 credits, Fall/Winter/Spring 4 class hours/week
+SOC-206 Institutions and Social Change 4 credits, Fall/Winter/Spring

 Explores various social institutions (family, work, economy, education, health and politics), stratification systems, social movements, and other elements of culture from a social change perspective.
 Various theories of social organization and sources social change will be examined.
-Meets the social science requirement for the AAOT degree.
-Also offered as a telecourse.
-Recommended: Placement in RD-115 & placement in WR-121.
+Certain sections of SOC-206 are offered as a telecourse.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.